Skip to main content

 The setValidation() method can also remove validation from the specified cells.
 Check the details.

 To insert a hyperlink in a cell, use the insertLink() method.
-The method also allows adding a text that will be displayed with the hyperlink:
+The method can also add text displayed with the hyperlink:

 // insert a link in "A2" cell